facelessuser/PyMdown/README.md

 - Binary will be in the `pymdown/dist` folder

 # TODO
-- [ ] Maybe add some builtin syntax for subscript, superscript, cite, mark, and kbd tags.
-It isn't decided how many of these I will or will not add.
+- [ ] Maybe add some notation for cite and kbd tags?
+It isn't decided if I will do any of these.
 Support would be added via an extension.
-- [ ] Maybe add an extension for embedding content
+- [ ] Maybe add an extension for embedding content?
 - ...stuff I havn't yet thought of...

 # License